A Formula for the M\"obius function of the Permutation Poset Based on a Topological Decomposition: Introduction

 We present a formula, in Theorem \ref{thm:main}, that shows the M\"obius function of~$[\sigma,\pi]$ is, up to a sign, equal to the number of normal occurrences of $\sigma$ in~$\pi$ plus an extra term that seems to vanish for a significant proportion of intervals.
 For example, we know this extra term vanishes if $\sigma$ and $\pi$ have the same number of descents, which is a consequence of the result in \cite{Smith14}.
 Using \emph{interval blocks}, which appear in \cite{SteTen10}, we prove that if for all permutations~$\lambda\in[\sigma,\pi)$ there is a singleton interval block, that is, a letter of $\pi$ which belongs to no occurrence of $\lambda$, the second term of the formula vanishes.
 The above mentioned cases are of zero proportion when the length of $\pi$ goes to infinity, but computer tests indicate that for a substantial proportion of intervals the second term of our formula vanishes.
 Why that is the case is still a mystery, but this suggests that many more families of intervals than are now known may turn out to have a tractable M\"obius function.

 It is shown in \cite{McSt13} that if $\pi$ is decomposable and has equal consecutive components then for any subpermutation $\sigma$ obtained by removing $k>1$ of the equal components, the interval $[\sigma,\pi]$ contains a disconnected subinterval.
 Many of the definitions of normal occurrences have an extra condition for the case when~$\pi$ has this property.
-We prove a result that indicates the second term of our formula for the M\"obius function is often non-zero in this case.
+We prove a result that indicates the second term of our formula for the M\"obius function is often non-zero for the slightly simpler case that $\pi$ is decomposable and all the components are equal.
 Exactly what the connection is between this second term and the topology of such intervals is another mystery.

 Computing the M\"obius function using the original recursive formula has exponential complexity, whereas our formula splits the computation into two parts.
 The first part, that is, computing the number of normal occurrences, can be done in polynomial time and the second part has exponential complexity in the general case, but computational evidence suggests that in a significant proportion of cases this second term vanishes.
 Our formula here is the first formula for arbitrary intervals of permutations that seems to have polynomial time complexity for a significant proportion of intervals.